Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 If an employee working under a flexi-furlough or rotating furlough arrangement falls sick or is told to self-isolate in periods when they are due to be working, usual sick pay arrangements should apply and you should pay the SSP or company sick pay due.
 For employees whose absence from work is related to Covid-19, new regulations have removed the three-day waiting period for payment of SSP.

-We therefore think that you should be able to move a sick employee back onto their due turn on furlough (whether under a rotating furlough or flexible furloughing arrangement) provided they were genuinely due to be on furlough at that time, and you have not moved them to furlough simply because they are sick.
+Our interpretation of the guidance was that you should be able to move a sick employee back onto their due turn on furlough (whether under a rotating furlough or flexible furloughing arrangement) provided they were genuinely due to be on furlough at that time, and you have not moved them to furlough simply because they are sick.
 However, we have heard recently that HMRC’s furlough helpline has said that their interpretation of the government guidance is that the employee should be on sick leave for the whole period.
 In the circumstances, the least risky approach would be to keep the employee on sick leave for the entire period.
 This may also be administratively more convenient.
 But you would not be able to claim the furlough grant to help pay sick pay.

 Where sickness absence is not related to Covid-19 and the three-day waiting period for SSP still applies, we do not think that intervening periods of furlough will mean the employee has to serve out waiting days again on returning from furlough.